Story to comic

 Create pages, review the result, then continue or regenerate until it fits the story.

-Prompt examples
+Real examples

 Each example is written for this exact tool intent so the page is useful to readers and not a repeated landing page.